-Rights of use on land and buildings from 2 to 25 years Rights of use on plant and machinery from 5 to 7 years Rights of use on other assets from 2 to 5 years
+Rights of use on land and buildings Rights of use on plant and machineryi Rights of use on other assets from 2 to 25 years from 5 to 7 years from 2 to 5 years

 Impairment

 At each balance sheet date, the Group reviews the carrying amount of its property, plant and equipment and intangible assets to determine whether there are any indications that these assets are impaired.
 If such indications exist, the recoverable amount of these assets is estimated in order to determine the amount of the impairment loss, if any.
 Where it is not possible to estimate the recoverable amount of an asset individually, the Group estimates the recoverable amount of the cash-generating unit to which the asset belongs.